alliejant/alliejant.github.io/README.md

 Hello!
-You can see my site at alliejant.github.io
+You can see my site at <a href="https://alliejant.github.io" target="_blank"> alliejant.github.io</a>.
+Thanks!